ninooo96/chatAI/README.md

-Chat app to communicate with a LLM.
+Chat app to communicate with a LLM through API calls.

 Developed in Ionic + Angular